Past Basket Mingles Antiques with High-End Linens for Custom Looks

 July 19, 2012,

 Past Basket showcases an array of luxury linens on display beds in Milwaukee.

 Count Linda McFadden's among them, although she might tell you the beginning of her high-end linens business is rooted in a basket.

-Hence, the name of her two-unit luxury linens and antiques store, Past Basket.
+Hence, the name of her two-unit luxury linens and antiques nameplate, Past Basket.

 "The name really has a double entendre meaning," explained store manager Ashley Evans.
 "When she started out, many of the things she carried were from the past, and she has always liked the appeal of a basket as a place to gather things.
 She likes to think of her store as a basket where she collects things from the past."